ugr-sail/sinergym/doc/source/pages/introduction.rst

 .. seealso:: This is a project based on Zhiang Zhang and Khee Poh Lam `Gym-Eplus <https://github.com/zhangzhizza/Gym-Eplus>`__.

-The goal of *energym* is to create an environment following OpenAI Gym interface for wrapping simulation engines for building control using **deep reinforcement learning**.
+The goal of *sinergym* is to create an environment following OpenAI Gym interface for wrapping simulation engines for building control using **deep reinforcement learning**.

 .. image:: /_static/operation_diagram.jpg
   :width: 800
-  :alt: Energym diagram
+  :alt: Sinergym diagram
   :align: center

-The main functionalities of *energym* are the following:
+The main functionalities of *sinergym* are the following:

 -  **Benchmark environments**.
 Similarly to Atari or Mujoco environments for RL community, we are designing a set of environments for